 UPDATES & INFORMATION

-The last of these projects will be to repave Sixth Street South, which Kirkland will accomplish do after 2017, when it has upgraded the Sixth Street water main, between Fifth Avenue and Northeast 68th Street as well as the sewer main between Eighth Avenue South and Northeast 68th Street.
+PAVING SIXTH STREET: The last of these projects will be to repave Sixth Street South, which Kirkland's overlay program will do after it has upgraded the Sixth Street water main, between Fifth Avenue and Northeast 68th Street as well as the sewer main between Eighth Avenue South and Northeast 68th Street.